 Training your body prior to leaving for the winter holidays has numerous advantages.
 The risk of having sore muscles, for example, is much lower if you prepare properly.
-Furthermore, the risk of injuries is also significantly lower with strengthened muscles as the body is better prepared for physical strain.
+Furthermore, the risk of injuries is also significantly lowered with strengthened muscles as the body is better prepared for physical strain.

 CheckYeti Tip: Doctors and experts recommend starting to exercise 3 months prior to the beginning of your ski trip.
 You can, of course, always start at a later point, but the sooner you start preparing the better!

-Stamina: your days of being out of breath are over
+Stamina: Your days of being out of breath are over

 Improving your stability, coordination and balance